 From: Jeremy M. Kronick and Steve Ambler

-Jeremy M. Kronick is director, monetary and financial services research at the C.D.
+Jeremy M. Kronick is Associate Vice President, and Director of the Centre on Financial and Monetary Policy at the C.D.
 Howe Institute, where Steve Ambler, a professor of economics, Université du Québec à Montréal, is the David Dodge Chair in Monetary Policy.

 To send a comment or leave feedback, email us at email@example.com.

 The views expressed here are those of the authors.
 The C.D.
 Howe Institute does not take corporate positions on policy matters.

 A version of this Memo first appeared in The Globe and Mail.